variejs/docs/authentication.md

 }
 ```

-Once completed your able to start authenication right away, but you should define which driver you want to use for authenication in
+Once completed your able to start authentication right away, but you should define which driver you want to use for authentication in
-the `config.auth.ts`.
+the `config/auth.ts`.

 [{.info} You should read all authentication documentation to learn the internals and how to customize to your application.]